The Clifford theory of the n-qubit Clifford group: Introduction

-In section \ref{sec:quotrep}, we show that the inertia quotient group $I_G(\sigma)/N$ of a nontrivial Pauli representation in the $n$-qubit Clifford group is a central extension of the affine symplectic group $Sp(2(n-1),2)\ltimes\mathbb{Z}^{2(n-1)}_2$ by $\mathbb{Z}_2$.
-The Clifford group, in the literature on finite group extensions, is the unique non-split extension of $Sp(2n,2)$ by $\mathbb{Z}^{2n}_2$.
+In \cref{sec:quotrep}, we show that the inertia quotient group $I_G(\sigma)/N$ of a nontrivial Pauli representation in the $n$-qubit Clifford group is a central extension of the affine symplectic group $Sp(2(n-1),2)\ltimes\mathbb{Z}^{2(n-1)}_2$ by $\mathbb{Z}_2$.
+The Clifford group, in the literature on finite group extensions, is known as the unique non-split extension of $Sp(2n,2)$ by $\mathbb{Z}^{2n}_2$.
 By examining the Clifford group from this perspective, Bernd Fischer showed in \cite{Fischer88} that the Clifford and affine symplectic groups have identical character tables.
 Combining these facts allows us to produce a surprising correspondence between irreducible characters of the $n$-qubit Clifford group $C_{n}$ and the $(n+1)$-qubit Clifford group $\mathcal{C}_{n+1}$.
-Any irreducible character of $\mathcal{C}_n$ can be viewed as an irreducible character of $Sp(2n,2)\ltimes\mathbb{Z}_2^{2n}$ which inflates to an irreducible character of $IN_{n+1}$ which induces an irreducible character of $\mathcal{C}_{n+1}$.
+Any irreducible character of $\mathcal{C}_n$ can be viewed as an irreducible character of $Sp(2n,2)\ltimes\mathbb{Z}_2^{2n}$ which inflates to an irreducible character of the inertia subgroup $IN_{n+1}$ of a nontrivial representation of the $(n+1)$-qubit Pauli group in the $(n+1)$-qubit Clifford group.
+This representation induces an irreducible character of $\mathcal{C}_{n+1}$ by the Clifford correspondence.
 The natural map of characters from $\mathcal{C}_n$ to $\mathcal{C}_{n+1}$ is induction.
-However, unlike induction of characters, our correspondence maps irreducible characters to irreducible characters.
+However, unlike the induction of characters, our correspondence maps irreducible characters to irreducible characters.
 Knowing the irreducible characters of $\mathcal{C}_n$ allows us to calculate an equal number of the irreducible characters of $\mathcal{C}_{n+1}$.